2025–26 Falkirk F.C. season

-The 2025–26 season is Falkirk's first season back in the top flight of Scottish Football, the Scottish Premiership, following their promotion from the Championship at the end of the 2024–25 season.
-Falkirk will also compete in the League Cup, Scottish Cup and the Stirlingshire Cup.
+The 2025–26 season was Falkirk's first season back in the top flight of Scottish Football, the Scottish Premiership, following their promotion from the Championship at the end of the 2024–25 season that led to returning to the top flight of Scottish football for the first time since 2010.

-Summary

-On 2 May 2025, Falkirk defeated Hamilton Academical 3–1 to win the Scottish Championship title and secure their return to the top flight of Scottish football for the first time since 2010.
+Falkirk also competed in the League Cup, Scottish Cup and the Stirlingshire Cup.